mfs409/learnx-interactive-website-vue-firebase/README.md

 "localhost" address.
 It would be nice, of course, to let other people use your site.
 We can do this through Firebase hosting.
-From a terminal, navigate to your `learnx-interactive-website-vue-firebase` folder, and log into Firebase by typing `.\node_modules\.bin\firebase login`.
+From a terminal, navigate to your `learnx-interactive-website-vue-firebase` folder, and log into Firebase by typing `npx firebase login`.
 This will open up a web browser so that you can authenticate with Google.
 Once you have authenticated, you should see a message in the terminal such as `+  Success! logged in as abc123@gmail.com`.
-You can type `.\node_modules\.bin\firebase list` to see all of your Firebase projects, and `.\node_modules\.bin\firebase use your-project-name` to select a specific project.
-When you are done working on your project, you can type `.\node_modules\.bin\firebase logout` to log out.
+You can type `npx firebase projects:list` to see all of your Firebase projects, and `npx firebase use your-project-name` to select a specific project.
+When you are done working on your project, you can type `npx firebase logout` to log out.

-When you are logged in and your project is selected, you could type `.\node_modules\.bin\firebase deploy` to launch your code on the web.
+When you are logged in and your project is selected, you could type `npx firebase deploy` to launch your code on the web.
 However, first we have to produce a version of the code that is appropriate for the web.
-To do that, and also deploy, type `npm run deploy`.
-When the command completes, you will see a message like `+  Deploy complete!`, followed by a "Hosting URL", which is the world-readable link to your website.
+To do that,  type `npm run build`.
+When the command completes, you will have a folder called `dist`, with a ready-to-deploy version of the web app.
+Then type `npx firebase deploy`.  see a message like `+ Deploy complete!`, followed by a "Hosting URL", which is the world-readable link to your website.
 In addition to putting your code online, the command will also set permissions, so that your data is secure.